pcroland/deew/README.md

 cd deew
 pip install -r requirements.txt
 ```
-- rename `config.toml.example` to `config.toml` and edit the settings
+- copy `config.toml.example` to `config.toml` and edit the settings
 - install your DEE (if you use WSL use the Win version for better performance)
 - place your `license.lic` file next to the DEE binary